DV Stent Bronchial

 Implantation

-The stent is supplied sterile and is packed separately from the delivery system.
-Just prior to implantation, the stent must be manually compressed into the delivery system.
-The stent is inserted under bronchoscopic and/or fluoroscopic control.
-We recommend using a 0.035 ”(0.89 mm) guidewire for the implantation.
+The stent is supplied sterile.
+The package includes a delivery system, compressing tool, and the stent packed in a protective foil.
+Immediately before implantation, the stent must be manually compressed into the delivery system.
+The stent is implanted under bronchoscopic and/or fluoroscopic guidance, and for proper positioning, the use of a 0.035″ (0.89 mm) guidewire is recommended.

 DV stent bronchial compression